hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 person.
 You are not the same person you were one second ago and you won't be the same person the next tower to reach.

-Roland is loosing it, he needs to get back to firm ground.
+Roland is loosing it.
+That feeling frightens him.
+He needs to get back to firm ground now.
 To who he is.
 To what he think is real.

 So... — the Crimson King stands up and walks up to the ledge of the Tower — I'm ready whenever you are.